 M.Sc.
 Chemistry/M. Sc.
-(Hons.)
-Chemistry (Semester-I) CH 407/MHCH 407: Inorganic Chemistry Practical-I Quantitative analysis
+Chemistry (Under the Honours Scheme) (Semester-I)

-Max.
-Marks: 75+25(Internal Assessment)
+CH 407/MHCH 407 Inorganic Chemistry Lab-I

-I. Oxidation-Reduction Titrations
+Quantitative analysis

-1. Standardization with sodium oxalate of KMnO4 and determination of Ca2+ion.
+III Students will be asked to complete write up of both practical within first 30 minutes on the first sheet provided.

-2. Standardization of ceric sulphate with Mohr's salt and determination of Cu^{2+} , NO_3^{-1} and C_2O4^{-2} ions.
+IV.
+On the second sheet provided after 30 minutes, students will perform and note the record on second sheet during the conduct of practical exam

-3. Standardization of K2Cr2O7with Fe2+and determination of Fe3+(Ferric alum)
+(Write-up = 25, Performance = 25, Viva-Voce = 20, Practical notebook = 5)

-4. Standardization of hypo solution with potassium iodate / $K_2Cr_2O_7$ and determination of available Cl_2 in bleaching powder, Sb3+ and Cu2+.
+To analyze quantitative estimation of metal ions and anions using Oxidation-Reduction Titrations, .
+Precipitation Titrations , Complexometric Titrations and Gravimetric Analysis

-5. Determination of hydrazine with KIO3titration.
+- I. Oxidation-Reduction Titrations - 1.
+Standardization with sodium oxalate of KMnO4 and determination of Ca2+ion. - 2.
+Standardization of ceric sulphate with Mohr's salt and determination of Cu2+, NO3-1and C2O4-2 ions. - 3.
+Standardization of K2Cr2O7with Fe2+and determination of Fe3+(Ferric alum) - 4.
+Standardization of hypo solution with potassium iodate / K2Cr2O7and determination of available Cl2in bleaching powder, Sb3+and Cu2+. - 5.
+Determination of hydrazine with KIO3titration.